State Flower: Rose

 – adopted 5/9/2023

-A06566 [LS], Enacts and implements environmental bond act of 2021; includes “purchase of equipment for measuring and monitoring soil health and soil conditions”, and “costs associated with projects that reduce agricultural nutrient runoff and promote soil health…” – this bill stalled in committee, but language became part of the Environmental Bond Act of 2022 (law here) – approved by voters on 11/8/2022
+- A6566 [LS] Enacts the clean air and clean water environmental bond act of 2021 (Part A); implements the clean air and clean water environmental bond act of 2021 (Part B); includes “purchase of equipment for measuring and monitoring soil health and soil conditions”, and “costs associated with projects that reduce agricultural nutrient runoff and promote soil health…” – this bill stalled in committee, but language became part of the Environmental Bond Act of 2022 (law here), approved by voters on 11/8/2022

-S7534/A8580 [LS/LS], Provides that certain purchase contracts can be awarded to a qualified bidder who fulfills certain values based procurement standards when such bid is not more than 10% higher than the lowest responsible bidder and when the bidder makes publicly available data on where such bidder sources their food items; sets forth the criteria for values based procurement standards to include local economies, environmental sustainability, valued workforce, valued agricultural workforce, animal welfare, nutrition, and racial equity. “preference shall be given to producers that adopt practices that contribute to improved soil health and increased carbon sequestration and storage, and that achieve net short-term and long-term greenhouse gas benefits” – stalled in committee
+- A8580/S7534 [LS/LS] Provides that certain purchase contracts can be awarded to a qualified bidder who fulfills certain values based procurement standards when such bid is not more than 10% higher than the lowest responsible bidder and when the bidder makes publicly available data on where such bidder sources their food items; sets forth the criteria for values based procurement standards to include local economies, environmental sustainability, valued workforce, valued agricultural workforce, animal welfare, nutrition, and racial equity; sets forth the criteria for values based procurement standards toinclude local economies, environmental sustainability, valued workforce, valued agricultural workforce, animal welfare, nutrition, and racial equity. “preference shall be given to producers that adopt practices that contribute to improved soil health and increased carbon sequestration and storage, and that achieve net short-term and long-term greenhouse gas benefits” – stalled in committee

 - 02/16/2021 Introduced